elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-polymers-form-from-monomers-in-biological-molecules.md

 url: /learn/biology/questions/how-do-polymers-form-from-monomers-in-biological-molecules
 score: -1.0
 related_article1:
-    id: 167328
+    id: 167333
-    title: What is the role of hydrogen bonding in the secondary structure of DNA?
+    title: >-
+        What is the structural difference between saturated and unsaturated fatty acids?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-hydrogen-bonding-in-the-secondary-structure-of-dna
+    url: /learn/biology/questions/what-is-the-structural-difference-between-saturated-and-unsaturated-fatty-acids
 related_article2:
-    id: 167333
+    id: 167340
-    title: What is the structural difference between saturated and unsaturated fatty acids?
+    title: >-
+        How do lipids contribute to membrane structure and function?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-structural-difference-between-saturated-and-unsaturated-fatty-acids
+    url: /learn/biology/questions/how-do-lipids-contribute-to-membrane-structure-and-function
 related_article3:
-    id: 167326
+    id: 167339
+    title: >-
-    title: What is the significance of the 5' to 3' directionality in nucleic acids?
+        What is the primary biological function of nucleic acids?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-the-5-to-3-directionality-in-nucleic-acids
+    url: /learn/biology/questions/what-is-the-primary-biological-function-of-nucleic-acids
 related_article4:
-    id: 167340
+    id: 167335
-    title: How do lipids contribute to membrane structure and function?
+    title: >-
+        What is the role of phospholipids in biological membranes?
     subject: Biology
-    url: /learn/biology/questions/how-do-lipids-contribute-to-membrane-structure-and-function
+    url: /learn/biology/questions/what-is-the-role-of-phospholipids-in-biological-membranes
 related_article5:
-    id: 167329
+    id: 167335
-    title: Explain the concept of complementary base pairing and its importance in DNA stability.
+    title: >-
+        What is the role of phospholipids in biological membranes?
     subject: Biology
-    url: /learn/biology/questions/explain-the-concept-of-complementary-base-pairing-and-its-importance-in-dna-stability
+    url: /learn/biology/questions/what-is-the-role-of-phospholipids-in-biological-membranes
 ---

 &nbsp;